gcgarner/IOTstack/README.md

 To add the password run `./services/mosquitto/terminal.sh`, I put some helper text in the script.
 Basically you use the `mosquitto_passwd -c /mosquitto/config/passwd MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.

 Step 2
-edit the file called services/mosquitto/mosquitto.conf and remove the comment in front of password_file.
-Stop and Start and you should be good to go.
+Edit the file called services/mosquitto/mosquitto.conf and remove the comment in front of password_file.
+Restart the container with `docker-compose restart mosquitto`.
 Type those credentials into Nodered etc

 # Node-RED
 ## GPIO